 4. MyEnquiries – It was raised with Revenue that the turnaround time for responses through its MyEnquiries portal is too slow and that 20 – 25 days is not an acceptable response rate.

 5. Pensions – It was raised that where an employee has a pension deduction from their salary they must be advised in writing at least once a month of the following: The total amount deducted from the employee’s salary and paid to the PRSA provider (this is covered on the face of the payslip).

-7. PAYE Modernisation – Revenue are moving towards “Real time” reporting which will mean that each monthly return will have the ability to report each employee’s earnings, tax etc. This form of reporting will reportedly remove the need for P30’s, P45’s, P46’s, P60’s and P35’s.
+7. PAYE Modernisation – Revenue is moving towards “Real-time” reporting which will mean that each monthly return will have the ability to report each employee’s earnings, tax, etc. This form of reporting will reportedly remove the need for P30’s, P45’s, P46’s, P60’s and P35’s.

 Collins McNicholas Recruitment & HR Services Group

 Phone: 071 9142411